-Last months I have been working on a web application that measures popularity of words in internet media, can calculate popularity values and make comparison between different words.
+Last months I worked on a web application that measures popularity of words in internet media, can calculate popularity values and compare different words values.
 It's similar to Google Trends, except that here information are time critical with live updates every 5 minutes.

-Since I was sure that there was not an endless recursion in the code (other sites were going well), after a bit of research I found out that newer versions of Ruby (production server used Ruby 1.8.6) may solve the problem with the stack level.
+I was sure that there was no endless recursion in the code (other sites were going well).
+After a bit of research I found out that newer versions of Ruby (production server used Ruby 1.8.6) may solve the problem with the stack level.
 But after installing Ruby 1.8.7 with Ruby Version Manager on the production server, I continued getting the same error again.

-Next possible solutions that came to my mind were: write custom html parser (which would be time consuming with debugging invalid html tags), or change the stack level if it is possible!?
+Next possible solutions that came to my mind was: write custom html parser (which would be time consuming by debugging invalid html tags), or change the stack level if it is possible!?
 I was getting the error only on production server with 64 bit architecture, and not on development machine with 32 bit architecture.

 Finally, I found out about ulimit command which basically provides control over the resources available to the shell and processes started by it, on systems that allow such control.

 You can see the current limits with

 dalibor@kreator:~$ ulimit -a core file size (blocks, -c) 0 data seg size (kbytes, -d) unlimited scheduling priority (-e) 20 file size (blocks, -f) unlimited pending signals (-i) 16382 max locked memory (kbytes, -l) 64 max memory size (kbytes, -m) unlimited open files (-n) 1024 pipe size (512 bytes, -p) 8 POSIX message queues (bytes, -q) 819200 real-time priority (-r) 0 stack size (kbytes, -s) 8192 cpu time (seconds, -t) unlimited max user processes (-u) unlimited virtual memory (kbytes, -v) unlimited file locks (-x) unlimited

 And, you can change the stack size using